Looking for support for your finance function? Book a time with an expert.

 Convert revenue projections to free cash flows by modeling:

-• Tax rates and timing
+• Rates and timing of taxes

-• Capital expenditures required to support growth
+• Capital expenditures incurred in support of growth

 Step 2: Choose an Appropriate Discount Rate